Hanser Alberto Player Props: White Sox vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.98 team ERA ranks 25th across all MLB pitching staffs.
+- The Reds have the 25th-ranked team ERA among all MLB pitching staffs (4.98).

-- The Reds rank 13th in baseball in home runs given up (33 total, 1.1 per game).
+- Reds pitchers combine to rank 13th in baseball in home runs surrendered (35 total, 1.1 per game).

-- Greene (0-1) gets the starting nod for the Reds in his seventh start of the season.
-He's put together a 2.89 ERA in 28 2/3 innings pitched, with 40 strikeouts.
+- Lodolo (2-1 with a 6.16 ERA and 44 strikeouts in 30 2/3 innings pitched) makes the start for the Reds, his seventh of the season.

-- In his most recent outing on Saturday against the Oakland Athletics, the righty tossed five innings, allowing no earned runs while surrendering five hits.
+- In his last appearance on Sunday, the left-hander went five innings against the Oakland Athletics, allowing three earned runs while surrendering five hits.

-- The 23-year-old has put up an ERA of 2.89, with 12.9 strikeouts per nine innings, in six games this season.
-Opponents have a .259 batting average against him.
+- The 25-year-old has put together a 6.16 ERA and 12.9 strikeouts per nine innings across six games this season, while allowing a batting average of .338 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.